scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/040-importInputData.rst.txt

    Importing the volume in *Scipion*.

-By default *ChimeraX* :cite:p:`Goddard2018` is used for visualization.
+*ChimeraX* :cite:p:`Goddard2018` is used for visualization by default .
 Clicking in the viewer menu (:numref:`model_building_visualization_volume` (1)), shows the 3D map and the :math:`x` (red), :math:`y` (yellow) and :math:`z` (blue) axes.